 I believe that these grid systems are a good starting point to create balanced shapes in making identity works.
 In the next examples I’d like to share some other bastic techniques I use in almost every project.

 Please give this post a ❤ if you liked it.
-If there are questions please let me know about this and I’m happy to reply.
+If there are questions please let me know in comments below and start a conversation with me.